Next.js Middleware – Full Node.js Access

 }

-This code seems totally fine, but it won't work.
-When you run it, you will see the error that explains that middleware cannot handle the Redis import because some API is missing in the middleware runtime.
-That because of this
+This code seems totally fine—but it won't work.
+When you run it, you will see an error explaining that middleware cannot handle the Redis import because some API is missing in the middleware runtime.
+This is because ioredis uses some Node.js APIs that Vercel's Edge runtime doesn't support, so there is no way to use ioredis in Next.js middleware.
+That was very frustrating to realize.

-Not just you, the community is also complaining about this.
-There is an one of the most upvoted and reacted issues about this annoying problem.
-NextJS's team know this but decide the put this in the deep of their backlogs and just say some promises about "we're working on it" and "it's in our roadmap".
+Moreover, the community is also complaining about this.
+One of the most upvoted and reacted-to issues is here.
+Next.js's team knows about this but decided to put it deep in their backlog—offering only promises like "we're working on it" and "it's on our roadmap."
 But trust me, it's been years and nothing has changed.

-So, we must save ourselves and find a solution for this.
+So, we must save ourselves and find a workaround.

 Workaround

-Implement your logic in API route, and then call that API route from middleware.
-Crazy and seem anti-pattern, but it works.
+Implement your logic in an API route, and then call that API route from middleware.
+It may seem like a crazy, anti-pattern solution, but it works.

 // api/rate-limit.ts